yanpr0/xclipp/README.md

 ### Usage

-Copy `STRING` into clipboard, can then be retrieved with Ctrl-V or context menu paste:
+Copy `STRING` into clipboard, can then be retrieved with Ctrl+V or context menu paste:

 ```
 xclipp STRING
 ```

-Copy file `FILE_NAME` into clipboard, can then be retrieved with Ctrl-V or context menu paste (wherever a file is expected, e.g. file managers, messengers that support sending files, etc.):
+Copy file `FILE_NAME` into clipboard, can then be retrieved with Ctrl+V or context menu paste (wherever a file is expected, e.g. file managers, messengers that support sending files, etc.):

 ```
 xclipp -f FILE_NAME